Company Formation in Colombia

 Step 4: Register with the Chamber of Commerce

-Step 5: Obtain a Tax Identification Number (NIT)
+Step 5: Obtain a Tax Identification Number (NIT) from DIAN

 Step 6: Open a Corporate Bank Account

-Step 8: Obtain Required Permits and Licenses
+Step 8: Obtain Industry-Specific Permits

 We are here to help